 Salesforce Park

-Salesforce Park is one of the newer additions to the city and many people have yet to catch on to its existence (yet), making it one of the best hidden gems in San Francisco (for now).
+Salesforce Park is one of the newer additions to the city and many people have yet to catch on to its existence (yet), making it one of the best kept secrets in San Francisco (for now).
 The urban park spans four blocks and is attached to the Salesforce headquarters building and transit center.

 Over 600 trees and 16,000 plants live within Salesforce Park, creating an oasis in the middle of the hustle and bustle of the Financial District.
 There are also fountains, green spaces, an amphitheater, and a walkable glass floor that is the largest of its kind in the United States.